DiegelD/CarND-Capstone/README.md

 The nessecary infastructure is already provided there.
 However this wasn`t in the scope of this project.

 ## Planning
-In the planning a node is intruduced, **waypoint updater**.
-This node sets the target velocity for each wapoint based on the traffic light situation.
-Since there are no objects around the track.
-So if a traffic ligh is comming up in horizen the waypoint that leading to that traffic light getting deaccelerated.

-This package contains the waypoint updater node: waypoint_updater.py.
+This package contains the waypoint updater node: `waypoint_updater.py`.
-The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
-This node will subscribe to the /base_waypoints, /current_pose, /obstacle_waypoint, and /traffic_waypoint topics, and publish a list of waypoints ahead of the car with target velocities to the /final_waypoints topic.
+The purpose of this node is to update the target velocity property of each waypoint based on traffic light detection data.
+This node will subscribe to the /base_waypoints, `/current_pose`, `/obstacle_waypoint`, and `/traffic_waypoint topics`, and publish a list of waypoints ahead of the car with target velocities to the `/final_waypoints` topic.

 <figure>
  <img src="./imgs/planning_node.png" width="360" alt="Waypoint Updater" />